angular/angularfire/docs/storage/storage.md

 ### Downloading Files

-A convenient pipe exists for simple in page references
+A convenient pipe exists for simple in page references.

 ```ts
 @Component({